yashverma8290/Vehicle-detection-and-counter-using-YOLO/README.md

 1. Place your video file (e.g., highway.mp4) in the same folder.

-2. Save the Python code (given below) as: vehicle_tracking.py
+2. Save your full Python script as: vehicle_tracking.py

 3. Run the script: